-Contract Indexed by Price group Consumer's energy prices IGP-M or IPCA Managed prices Telecommunication services prices IGP-M or IPCA Managed prices Water services IPCA Managed prices Individual healthcare 80% IVDA, 20% IPCA Managed prices Property rental contracts IGP-M or IPCA Housing prices Ceiling price of medicines IPCA Managed prices Retirements INPC Non price Real estate financing TR, IPCA Financial price
+Contract Indexed by Price Group Consumer's Energy Prices IGP-M or IPCA Managed Prices Telecomunication Services Prices IGP-M or IPCA Managed Prices Water Services IPCA Managed Prices Individual Healthcare 80% IVDA, 20% IPCA Managed Prices Property Rental Contracts IGP-M or IPCA Housing Prices Ceiling Price of Medicines IPCA Managed Prices Retirements INPC Non Price Real Estate Financing TR, IPCA Financial Price

-Source: Authors' elaboration.
+Source: Author's own elaboration.

-Table 4.1 shows how some contracts are indexed in the Brazilian economy.
+Table 1 above shows how some contracts are indexed in the Brazilian economy.
 In the case of consumer energy prices as well as telecommunications services, there is an annual tariff adjustment that can be indexed either by the IGP-M or the IPCA.
 In the case of water supply services, the readjustment is also annual, and the price is readjusted based on the IPCA.
 An interesting curiosity is that in 2020, real estate financing contracts became possible to be indexed by the IPCA.
 Prior to 2020, the only possible index was the TR (Taxa Referencial) plus the pre-established interest rate.

-The main problem with these indexation rules is that in moments when there is no pressure on the sectorial cost, but there is an increase in any other sector's costs, there is a contamination of prices, increasing the sectorial profit margin, if the revenues remain constant.
+The main problem with these indexation rules is that in moments when there is no pressure on the sectorial cost, but there is an increase in any other sectors costs', there is a contamination of prices, increasing the sectorial profit margin, if the revenues remain constant.
 At times when the sectorial cost grows above the level of the indexed price index, it will have pressure to reduce the sectorial margin and this reflects on the sectorial activity's rate of return, if the revenues remain constant.

-The second point that creates a problem is that if we are dealing with an economy in a 'strato-inflation' regime, even in the absence of shocks, due to the indexation mechanism, a shock continues to feed back inflation more than a period ahead, creating the effect inertia.
-Finally, in the presence of temporary shocks, these dissipate slowly or even do not dissipate, leading them to be added into the time series trend, and this creates difficulties to be solved through the usual instruments of monetary and fiscal policy.
+The second point that creates a problem is that if we are dealing with an economy in a 'strato-inflation' regime8, even in the absence of shocks, due to the indexation mechanism, a shock continues to feedback inflation more than a period ahead, creating the effect inertia.
+Finally, in the presence of temporary shocks, these dissipate slowly or even do not dissipate incorporating to the series trend, and this, creates difficulties to be solved through the usual instruments of monetary and fiscal policy.